- Religion and Philosophy»

-Feet of Clay on Solid Ground by James Armstrong, Book Review
+Feet of Clay on Solid Ground, Book Review

 United Methodist Church, Indiana